RushilRandhar/coe-332-sp24/docs/homework/midterm.rst

   geoposition for a given ``<epoch>``.
 Math required!
 See slack for hints on this.
 We will also be using the `Python GeoPy <https://geopy.readthedocs.io/en/stable/#>`_ library for determining geoposition given a latitude and longitude.
-* A ``/now`` route that returns the same information as the 'location' route above, but for the up-to-date, real time position of the ISS.
-You will need to iterate over all Epochs in the data set and figure out which one is closest to the current time, then return location information for that Epcoh.
+* A ``/now`` route that returns the same information as the 'location' route above along with instantaneous speed, but for the up-to-date, real time position of the ISS.
+You will need to iterate over all Epochs in the data set and figure out which one is closest to the current time, then return location information for that Epoch.
 You can confirm whether it is working by comparing it to the longitude and latitude of the ISS in real time using an `online tracker <https://www.n2yo.com/?s=90027>`_.